 The hot backup provides a single name (hot backup pair name) that points to two alarm providers, the primary and the backup (the hot backup pair).
-The InTouch HMI's alarm consumers, such as the Alarm Viewer control, can reference this single hot backup pair name and retrieve alarms from either the primary or the backup alarm provider.
+The InTouch HMI alarm consumers can reference this single hot backup pair name and retrieve alarms from either the primary or the backup alarm provider.
+The following alarm clients support querying the hot backup pair: